 If I could give my daughter three things, it would be the confidence to always know her self worth, the strength to chase her dreams and the ability to know how truly, deeply loved she is.anonymous

-This how to gives instructions on how I measured to complete the look because everyone is different and prefer different lengths, you can increase where you see fit.
-I still share the pattern on how exactly I got this size, as a reference my daughter in one year old and wear 18M-24M
+This how-to gives instructions on how I measured to complete the look because everyone is different and prefers different lengths, you can increase where you see fit.
+I still share the pattern on how exactly I got this size, as a reference my daughter in one-year-old and wear 18M-24M

 So I am going to share with you everything I did and used to complete this outfit I am very proud!
 So here we go!

 What I used:

 - one gold glitter card stock paper